koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - A large area displaying the status of all the various IT services on large monitors

 ## Chapter 1
-Parts Unlimited is rapidly falling behind the competition in terms of sales and constantly losing market share.
+Parts Unlimited is rapidly falling behind the competition in terms of sales.
 The main problem is constantly being late to the market.

 > I hear a commercial from our largest competitor.
-They are talking about their customer service and the new service they are offering that allows customers to customize their cars online.
->
-> How do they keep bringing such incredible new capabilities to market while we remain stuck in the mud?
+They are talking about the new service they are offering.
+How do they keep bringing such incredible new capabilities to market while we remain stuck in the mud?

-Upon the current holder is parted away from the company, Bill gets _tricked_ by Steve Masters, into taking the VP of IT Operations role.
+Bill gets promoted by Steve into taking the VP of IT Operations role.
 He learns that he will be reporting to Steve directly from now on.

 > Phoenix Project is essential to closing the gap with the competiton.
 Customer needs to be able to buy from us from wherever they want, whether it's on the Internet or in our retail stores.
 >
-> We are years late delivering.
+> We are __years late delivering__.
 >
 > I need Chris and you focused on Phoenix execution.
-I want IT systems to be reliable and dependable and want disruptions to normal operations minimal so that business can focus on getting Phoenix done.

-The very same day he sits in his new chair, he is handed a message from the Dick Landrey informing him that the payroll system is broken, and he only has until the end of the day to solve it, otherwise employees might not get their paychecks on time.
+The very same day he sits in his new chair, he is handed a message from Dick informing him that the payroll system is broken, and he only has until the end of the day to solve it.

 #### Chapter Notes
 - The question Bill asks to Steve Masters when he is appointed is notable